Balasubramanian-pg/Agile-101/Chapter 4: Tools and Practical Application/User Story Mapping- Visualizing the Product Backlog and User Journey.md

-Here’s your content reformatted with **GitHub-style callouts** and improved readability while preserving all details:

----

 # User Story Mapping: A Comprehensive Guide

 > [!NOTE]
 > User Story Mapping is a **visual, collaborative technique** in Agile that organizes the product backlog around the **user’s journey**, helping teams prioritize features and plan releases effectively.

----

 ## What is User Story Mapping?